 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed "non-routine."
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker or nominee holding the shares.
 If the beneficial owner does not provide voting instructions, the broker or nominee can still vote the shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Under the rules and interpretations of the NASDAQ Stock Market LLC ("NASDAQ"), "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, election of directors (even if not consented) and executive compensation.
+Under the rules and interpretations of The NASDAQ Stock Market LLC ("NASDAQ"), "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, election of directors (even if not consented) and executive compensation.
 The Director Proposal is considered a "non-routine" matter.
 Therefore, if you do not provide voting instructions to your broker regarding the Director Proposal, your broker will not be permitted to exercise voting authority to vote your shares on such proposals and will result in a broker non-vote.

-- For Proposal 1, each of the eight (8) nominees for director receiving a majority of the votes cast by stockholders present in person or represented by proxy and entitled to vote at the Annual Meeting will be elected (A majority of votes cast means that the number of votes cast "for" a director must exceed the number of votes cast "against" that director).
-A proxy marked "withhold" or "abstain" with respect to the election of a director will not be voted as to the director indicated and will have the effect of a vote against the proposal, but will be counted for purposes of determining whether there is a quorum.
-Broker non-votes will not affect the outcome of the vote on this matter. - For Proposal 2, the affirmative vote of the majority of the votes cast by stockholders at the Annual Meeting by the holders of shares entitled to vote thereon is required to approve the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - For Proposal 3, the affirmative vote of the majority of the votes cast by stockholders present in person or represented by proxy at the Annual Meeting is required to approve the 2023 Share Incentive Plan.
-Abstentions and broker non-votes are counted to determine whether a quorum is present at the Annual Meeting but are not counted as a vote in favor of or against a particular matter.
+- For Proposal 1, each of the eight (8) nominees for director receiving a majority of the votes cast by stockholders present in person or represented by proxy and entitled to vote at the Annual Meeting will be elected (a majority of votes cast means that the number of votes cast "for" a director must exceed the number of votes cast "against" that director).
+A proxy marked "abstain" with respect to the election of a director will have no effect on the proposal, but will be counted for purposes of determining whether there is a quorum.
+Broker non-votes will not affect the outcome of the vote on this matter. - For Proposal 2, the affirmative vote of the majority of the votes cast by stockholders at the Annual Meeting by the holders of shares entitled to vote thereon is required to approve the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+A proxy marked "abstain" with respect to the ratification and appointment of RSM US LLP will have no impact on the proposal, but will be counted for purposes of determining whether there is a quorum.
+There will be no broker non-votes with respect to this proposal, as it is a routine matter.